VenkataVardineni/text2video/README.md

 # Text-to-Video Diffusion Model

 A transformer-based text-to-video diffusion model trained on the MSR-VTT dataset.
-This project implements a video generation system that can create videos from text prompts using a diffusion process with cross-attention for text conditioning.
+This project implements a **pure text-to-video generation system** that creates videos **entirely from scratch** using only text prompts - no video input required.
+The model uses zero initialization and cross-attention for text conditioning.

 ## Project Overview